simopt-admin/simopt/README.md

 Full documentation for the source code can be found **[here](https://simopt.readthedocs.io/en/latest/index.html)**.

 ## Getting Started
-The most straightforward way to interact with the library is to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository. *(If you anticipate making improvements or contributions to SimOpt, you should first [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the repository so that you can later request your changes be integrated via GitHub's pull request feature.)* Alternatively, you can choose to install the library as a Python package; see the sections titled **Package** and **Basic Example** below for more details about this option.
+The most straightforward way to interact with the library is to [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) this repository.
+Alternatively, you can choose to install the library as a Python package; see the sections titled **Package** and **Basic Example** below for more details about this option.

 Download a copy of the cloned repository to your local machine and navigate to the `simopt` folder in your preferred integrated development environment (IDE).
 You will need to make sure that you have the following dependencies installed: Python 3, `numpy`, `scipy`, `matplotlib`, `pandas`, `seaborn`, and `mrg32k3a`.
 Run the command ``` python -m pip install numpy scipy matplotlib pandas seaborn mrg32k3a``` to install them from the terminal.